KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

 \section{Introduction}

 Graphical models are commonly used for modeling complex systems with nontrivial dependence among the variables.
 They have been successful in machine learning, causal inference, and applications in scientific domains like medicine and genetics.
 In practice, when the structure of a graphical model is unknown in advance, it needs to be inferred from the data.
 A basic operation to learn the structure of a graphical model is the estimation of the neighbourhood of a given node.
 Under fairly general assumptions, this problem reduces to the familiar problem of variable selection, a.k.a. support recovery, and has been extensively studied as a prototypical model selection problem \citep[e.g.][see Section~\ref{sec:intro:related} for more discussion]{shibata1981optimal,nishii1984asymptotic,foster1994risk,shao1997,meinshausen2009lasso,wainwright2009information,ndaoud2020optimal,jin2014optimality,wang2010informationl,aksoylar2016sparse}.
 Despite this long line of work, existing results are insufficient for understanding the nuances of neighbourhood selection in graphical models with structured dependencies.
 There is an exception for \emph{undirected}, Markov random fields, for which much is now known, including optimal estimators of the neighbourhood \citep[for an overview, see][]{drton2017structure,loh2018neighborhood}.
-In the setting of \emph{directed}, structural equation models (SEM), however, although regression is widely used for neighbourhood selection, optimal estimators of the neighbourhood (in particular, lower bounds on the risk), are largely missing.
+In the setting of \emph{directed}, structural equation models (SEM), however, although regression is widely used for neighbourhood selection in practice, a detailed understanding of the tradeoffs---both practical and theoretical---in neighbourhood selection (in particular, lower bounds on the risk), is missing.